PlanetEfficacy/talk_ideas/talk_ideas.md

 How long is the line for the copy machine at your office each morning?
 When did a subordinate, superior or customer last yell at you?
 What is your company's bathroom break policy?

 My status as a recovering educator may include some bitter memories, but it is not a handicap.
-It's a super power.
-Lets explore the phenomenon that is the teacher-turned-coder by looking at communication, planning and stress management practices in both school and software development contexts.
-You'll learn  how to harness your own teaching sauce to build better software more effectively.
+It is a super power from which I've learned valuable communication and stress management skills that are highly applicable to our work in software.
+Let's explore the phenomenon that is the teacher-turned-coder by exploring what skills I brought from the classroom, how I applied them in the software development context, and most importantly how you can apply your own unseen and unknown skills to build better software more effectively.

 ## Details
 ##### Include any pertinent details such as outlines, outcomes or intended audience. - no biographical info

-### Objective: Participants will be able to draw comparisons between teaching and programming in a way that provides them with either 1. increased awareness of their own practice or 2. next steps for improving their practice.

-### Argument
-- Educators make great software developers because of their expertise in:
-  1. Verbal communication
-  2. Written communication
-  3. Planning
-  4. Stress management

 ### Outline

-#### Intro
+#### Objective

-- Provide context regarding the phenomenon of educators turned coders including short personal story accompanied by industry-wide statistics
-- Introduce argument that educators make great software developers because of their expertise in verbal communication, written communication, planning and stress management
-- Describe the goal of the talk: We want to bring increased mindfullness to our own practice as software developers informed by anecdotes from teachers and best practice from the field of education
+Participants will be able to

-#### Verbal Communication
+#### Communication

-##### How educators develop effective verbal communication
+##### What did you learn outside of your coding education, that you've brought to your software career?
+Outside of my coding education I learned how to facilitate classroom instruction, give written feedback, mentor students and coach other educators, and work with parents and families.

+##### How did you export that expertise?
+What did you do to build on that skill when you needed it in software?
+Many of these core communication functions above were applicable in my software development career.
+For example:
-  - Facilitating and leading classroom instruction
+- Facilitating classroom instruction => Technical presentations
-  - Students provide quick feedback when verbal communication is ineffective
-    - Anecdote of lesson gone awry
+- Written feedback => Code review
+- Mentoring new engineers => Coaching other educators & mentoring students

+##### How might an attendee find and apply their unseen unknown skills, and export their expertise?

+#### Planning

+##### What did you learn outside of your coding education, that you've brought to your software career?
+Curriculum design and lesson planning

+##### How did you export that expertise?
+What did you do to build on that skill when you needed it in software?

+##### How might an attendee find and apply their unseen unknown skills, and export their expertise?

+#### Stress Management

+##### What did you learn outside of your coding education, that you've brought to your software career?
+Long hours, high stakes, lots of competing demands for time and attention

+##### How did you export that expertise?
+What did you do to build on that skill when you needed it in software?

+##### How might an attendee find and apply their unseen unknown skills, and export their expertise?

 ##### How verbal communication applies to software development
   - Technical presentations
   - Mentoring and onboarding new engineers